 Seventh-grader Isabella Oleschuk was reported missing Sunday morning.

-A girl matching Isabella's description was seen Sunday morning walking and holding hands with a boy slightly taller than her at a nearby pond.
+A girl matching Isabella's description was seen Sunday morning walking and holding hands with a boy slightly taller than her at a nearby pond, Gagne said.
 He said the jogger who saw them did not notice any signs of distress.
+Authorities asked anyone else who saw the pair to call police at 203-891-2130.

-The three-day search involved dogs as well as an FBI helicopter and an airplane.
-Crews also searched the woods behind the girl's house.
+Gagne said the two-day search has involved dogs as well as an FBI helicopter and an airplane.
+Crews also have searched the woods behind the girl's house.